mlochbaum/BQN/spec/system.md

 | `•wdpath`  | Shell's working directory path
 | `•Exit`    | Leave the top-level running program

 `•Import` loads another BQN script.
-The script is evaluated in its own isolated scope, and its result is either the result of the last line, or a module if it exports with `⇐` at the top level.
-If it is a module, then it must be destructured immediately unless first-class namespaces are possible.
+The script is evaluated in its own isolated scope.
+Like a block, its result is either the result of the last line, or a namespace if it exports with `⇐` at the top level.

 The right argument is a filename, which may be relative or absolute.
 Relative paths are taken relative to the source file where this instance of `•Import` was written.
 The left argument, if given, is the list of arguments that should be passed through to the file as `•args`.
 If no left argument is given then `⟨⟩` is used for `•args`.
 However, the behavior is different in this case.
 The same file will only be loaded once in a given BQN program by `•Import` calls with no left argument: the first such call saves the returned value, even if it is mutable, and subsequent calls return this saved value.
 To avoid this and reload the file, pass a left argument of `⟨⟩`.